Samodiva (folklore): Etymology

-The words samodiva and samovila have Indo-European roots meaning "divinity", "rave", "wild", or "rage".
+One of the hypotheses of the etymology of the word samovila is that it comes from the Indo-European root ṷēi-, meaning 'follow', 'chase', or 'blow', for vila.
+The component samo has a function to highlight.

+The origin of diva is uncertain.
+The main hypothesis is that there are traces of deiṷos, 'god'.

 Appearance

 Samodivas are commonly depicted as ethereal maidens with long, loose hair, and in some cases, wings.
 They are typically dressed in free-flowing, feathered white gowns, which give them the power of flight.
-Samodivas are often described as blonde, tall, slender women with pale, glowing skin and fiery eyes.
+Samodivas are often described as having blonde or red hair, tall, slender women with pale, glowing skin and fiery eyes.

+Sometimes, they are described as having a veil which could hold all their power.
+If they get deprived of their veil, they lose all their power.

 Habitat

-According to folklore, Samodivas can live inside trees or abandoned shacks or dark caves, or near rivers, ponds and wells.
+According to Bulgarian folklore, Samodivas can live inside trees or abandoned shacks or dark caves, or near rivers, ponds and wells.
 Mountains linked to the Samodivas include Vitosha, Belasitsa, Pirin, Rila, the Rhodopes, the Balkan Mountains in Bulgaria and Rudina mountains.
 However, mountain Pirin is their traditional favorite.
 Samodivas enter the human world during the spring, staying until autumn.
-During the winter, they live in the mythical village of Zmajkovo.
+During the winter, they live in the mythical village of Zmejkovo.

+In Bulgarian folklore, they are associated with places related to water - wells, rivers, lakes.
+Thus, there are landmarks in Bulgaria that have the word "samodiva" or "samovila" in them.
+An example of that are the Samodivski Lakes in the Pirin Mountain.
+Specifically, they live under large old trees, in abandoned sheds or in dark caves that are near water sources.

-In Macedonian folklore they were also said to inhabit trees like oak, willows and that they live in a far off village called Patelevo.
+In Macedonian folklore they are also said to inhabit trees like oak, willows and that they live in a far off village called Patelevo.

-Abilities and habits

-Samodivas are believed to be very beautiful women with an affinity for fire.
-They have the power to bring about drought, burn a farmer's crops, or make cattle die of high fever.
-It is said that, when angered, a Samodiva can change her appearance and turn into a monstrous bird, capable of throwing fire at her enemies.
-This, with the power of their seductive voices, makes them somewhat similar to Harpies and Sirens in Greek mythology.
-Their vindictive nature also complements this notion.

-They are usually hostile and dangerous to people.
-Men who gaze upon a Samodiva fall instantly in love (or at least in lust), and women take their own lives at the sight of such beauty.
-Sometimes a Samodiva would seduce a man, commonly a shepherd or a trespasser in her forest, and take him for her lover.
-However, in doing so, she would take all of his life energy.
-The man would then become obsessed with the Samodiva and chase her relentlessly, unable to think of anything else.
-The Samodiva, fueled by the energy stolen from her admirer, would then proceed to torture the man until he died of exhaustion.

-Another important aspect of the myths surrounding Samodivas is their dance.
-Beginning at midnight and finishing at dawn, their dance symbolized the raw energy of both nature and the supernatural world.
-Accompanied and following only the rhythm of the wind and their own singing, their dance was said to have been often witnessed by lost or late travelers, some of them choosing to join it, seduced by the beauty of their song and visage, only to die of exhaustion at dawn, when the Samodivas finally disappeared.